Private Client, Wills, Probate & Estate Administration

 What is Probate?

 Dealing with the death of a loved one is a painful and emotional time.
-Following a death, it is often necessary to have to administer the estate of the deceased, often called ‘Probate’, and this can be an additional burden that many people would rather leave in the hands of somebody else.
+Following a death, it is often necessary to have to administer the contents of an estate according to the deceased’s wishes, often called ‘Probate’.

 We have been advising people regarding the administration of estates for over two centuries.
-Our current team of Probate solicitors provide trusted legal advice to clients in Ormskirk, Southport and across the region.
+Our current team of wills and Probate solicitors provide expert legal advice to clients in Ormskirk, Southport and across the region.

 Back to table of contents

 The amount of action required after a person has died will vary greatly and will often depend upon the value of the estate, the complexity of the assets within the estate and whether or not there is a valid Will.
-Inheritance Tax could also be an issue.
+Inheritance Tax could also be an issue, and a complex legal process can follow to divide the deceased’s assets.

 Back to table of contents